SMART-SPACE – Smart Sustainable Public Spaces across the NWE region

 Smart-Space, is a European project aiming to facilitate the uptake of smart lighting in small and mid-size municipalities.

-The three-year project, funded by INTERREG North West Europe (NWE), brings together cities and innovation stakeholders (research institutes, SMEs, enterprises) to jointly develop an interoperable smart lighting platform that is adjustable to the specific needs of different municipalities.
+The three-year project, funded by INTERREG North West Europe (NWE), brings together cities and innovation stakeholders (research institutes, SMEs, enterprises).

 Smart-Space will jointly: